 The legislation would:

-- Secret Ballot Elections — Guarantee employees the right to a secret ballot election when choosing whether or not to join a union.
+- Secret Ballot Elections — Guarantees that employees have a right to a secret paper ballot election.
+Prevents pressuring an employer to deny a secret ballot election.

-- Union Recertification Elections — Require that all unionized workplaces hold a secret ballot referendum every three years to determine whether the employees wish to remain represented by their current union.
+- Union Recertification Elections — Requires all unionized workplaces to hold a secret ballot referendum periodically to determine whether the employees wish to remain represented by their current union.

-- Decertification Coercion Prevention — Strengthen the National Labor Relations Act to prohibit unions from intimidating or coercing employees from exercising their rights, including their right to decertify the union.
+- Decertification Coercion Prevention — Strengthens the National Labor Relations Act to prohibit unions from intimidating or coercing employees from exercising their rights, including their right to decertify the union.

-- Secret Ballot Strike Vote — Give employees the right to a secret ballot vote before union leaders can declare a strike.
+- Secret Ballot Strike Vote — Ensures that a majority of all employees in the bargaining unit have the right to a secret ballot vote before union leaders can declare a strike.

 - Criminalizes Union Threats — Forbid unions from using violence, or threats thereof, in an effort to coerce employees.